 Applicants to the Accelerated Medical program must submit the Accelerated Programs Teacher Evaluation and complete other program requirements.
 Applicants will only be considered for the program to which they have applied.

 Application Deadline: November 15

-In the spring of your second year at BU, you can apply to the Modular Medical Integrated Curriculum (MMEDIC) designed for qualified, highly motivated students.
-Students admitted to MMEDIC receive provisional early admission to the Boston University School of Medicine and take rigorous modular courses that fulfill undergraduate requirements and certain medical school requirements at the same time.
-The program leads to a Doctor of Medicine degree from the BU School of Medicine, most commonly in combination with a bachelor’s degree from the College of Arts & Sciences; the College of Health & Rehabilitation Sciences: Sargent College; or the College of Engineering.
+In the spring of your second year at BU, you can apply to the Modular Medical/Dental Integrated Curriculum (MMEDIC) designed for qualified, highly motivated students.
+Students admitted to MMEDIC receive provisional early admission to the Boston University School of Medicine or the Henry M. Goldman School of Dental Medicine, and take medical/dental school-related courses that fulfill undergraduate requirements and enhance students’ transition to the professional school curriculum.
+The medical track leads to a Doctor of Medicine degree and the dental track leads to a Doctor of Dental Medicine degree, most commonly in combination with a bachelor’s degree from the College of Arts & Sciences; the College of Health & Rehabilitation Sciences: Sargent College; or the College of Engineering.